oxsecurity/megalinter/docs/descriptors/css_scss_lint.md

 <!-- /* cSpell:disable */ -->
 ### How the linting is performed

-- scss-lint is called one time by identified file
+- scss-lint is called one time by identified file (`file` CLI lint mode)

 ### Example calls